 Seniors also receive household products, personal care items, and special gifts from their Secret Pals.
 Volunteers deliver these items right to the homes of the needy seniors at no cost to them.

 The wish list program invites the senior to request items like televisions, microwaves, couches, refrigerators, and vacuum cleaners to make everyday living more comfortable, or medical assistive devices such as wheelchairs, etc.

-“Brighten the day of a senior!
-Deliver a traditional Thanksgiving meal along with a Chanukah gift to an older person and visit for about an hour.”
+DOROT’s holiday meal delivery program “Brighten the day of a senior!
+Deliver a traditional Thanksgiving meal along with a gift to an older person and visit for about an hour.”
 Located in New York.

 Volunteers needed to help elderly live with dignity at home, generation to generation caregiving.

-In the city of Chicago you can help weatherize the house of a senior in need.
+In the city of Chicago you can help weatherize the house of a senior in need with the H.O.M.E. program.
 Help seniors prepare their home for the harsh winter to come.
-Training and materials provided.
+Training and materials are provided.

 The Angel Tree Program

 The Salvation Army’s highest profile Christmas effort was created in 1979 by Majors Charles and Shirley White.
 This program can be found throughout the country and serves not only children but seniors in need as well.